Abedini81/Andazeh-Negasht-Corporate-Website/README.md

 - **Enhanced Design**: Focused on visual appeal and user experience, ensuring intuitive navigation.
 - **User-Centric Approach**: Incorporates feedback and usability principles to cater to the target audience.
 - **Scalability**: Designed to serve as a solid foundation for future implementation and expansion.
-- **Documentation**: Comprehensive project documentation, including objectives, requirements analysis, and usability testing.
+- **Documentation**: Comprehensive project documentation, including objectives, requirements analysis, domain analysis, and etc.

 ## Development Process
 The prototype was developed using a PRINCE2-based methodology: